syncfusion-content/blazor-docs/blazor/predefined-dialogs/customization.md

 You can load custom content in predefined dialogs using the [DialogOptions.ChildContent](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Popups.DialogOptions.html#Syncfusion_Blazor_Popups_DialogOptions_ChildContent) property.

-Use the following code to customize the dialog content to render the custom TextBox inside the propmt dialog to get the username from the user.
+Use the following code to customize the dialog content to render the custom TextBox component inside the prompt dialog to get the username from the user.

 {% tabs %}
 {% highlight razor %}